Tag: Cape May NJ Museums

 The front of the house is decorated as tavern to greet guests.
 There were tables filled with games and items that would have catered to the trade but still you knew you were in someone’s home.
 There are vintage card tables, board games and some household items.

-Cape May Historical Society II.jpg
+The Living room at the Cape May Historical Society

 The back room is a closed off kitchen with a fireplace and spinning wheels and wash tubs, all the things to run a household.
 There were also children’s toys, kitchen and garden gadgets and family items to personalize the house.